Ziftr/ziftrpay-magento/README.md

 ## Setup
 Download the plugin or zip file https://github.com/Ziftr/ziftrpay-magento/archive/master.zip

-Copy the contents of the app folder to your Magento installation app files cp -nr ziftrpay-magento-master/app magento/app/
+Copy the contents of the app folder to your Magento installation app directory: e.g. if they are in the same folder:

+`cp -R ziftrpay-magento-master/app/. magento/app/`

 You will need a ZiftrPay merchant account: